Hearing Instrument Specialist

-NOTE: Faculty does not assume responsibility for assignments not given directly to them in hard copy at the beginning of the relevant class.
+NOTE: Faculty does not assume responsibility for hard copy assignments not given directly to them at the beginning of the relevant class.
 Students should avoid handing in assignments outside the regularly scheduled class time and should make every effort to hand assignments in to instructors in person.

 Similar expectations apply to the clinical experience.
 Clinical assignments must be completed competently and within the allocated time or other arrangements should be made with the instructor/clinical preceptor.

 Practice assignments are a course expectation and must be completed at a satisfactory level for the student to be satisfactory in HIS practice.

 Student will find specific information regarding the allocation of marks for each semester or course in the student packages and course outlines.

 Admittance to an in-person test/examination is made following presentation of the PHOTO I.D. to a proctor or attendance registration by the course Faculty member.

 No personal belongings other than what is needed for the test will be permitted in the examination room.
 For example, books, binders, pencil cases, purses, bags, coats, etc. must be left outside of the test/examination room.
 Ball caps are not to be worn.
 Evaluations will predominately come in the form of formal examinations.
 There will be no use of smartphone technology during the examination process.
 Students in some instances may be allowed calculators.

 - No talking during the test/examination is allowed.